Sa629-34/tee-trendz/README.md

-# 👕 TEE-TRENDZ
+# 👕 Wear Now — MERN Stack Shopping App

 A full-stack e-commerce web application for buying t-shirts online, built with Node.js, Express, MongoDB, and Vanilla JavaScript.

-## 🚀 Live Demo
-> Run locally using instructions below
+---

 ## 📚 Table of Contents

 - [About The Project](#-about-the-project)